-By engendering an appreciation of the written word through a study of literature we aim to show students that they can craft their own writing to affect the people who read their work.
+By engendering an appreciation of the written word through a study of fictional and non-fictional texts we aim to show students that they can craft their own writing to affect the people who read their work.
 The maxim 'read like a writer; write like a reader' is at the heart of the way students are taught.
 By studying good examples of writing, students are encouraged to make conscious decisions about the words they choose, the grammatical structures they employ, the tone, form and register of their own work.

-The department believes everyone is able to appreciate the beauty and intensity of the canon of English literature.
-We aim to provide all students with a stimulating curriculum and working environment which allows each of them to voice opinions which they know are valued; explore issues and themes of a challenging nature and ultimately achieve the very best examination results of which they are capable: for this is how the world will judge their achievements.
+The department believes everyone is able to appreciate the beauty and intensity of the canon of English Literature.
+We aim to provide all students with a stimulating curriculum and working environment which allows each of them to voice opinions which they know are valued; explore issues and themes of a challenging nature and ultimately achieve the very best examination results of which they are capable: for this is how the world will often judge their achievements.

 Students are encouraged to take responsibility for their own progress through the support and guidance of their teachers.

 Please explore these pages to find out more about what we offer.

 We believe Year Seven should be exciting and challenging, and show children how the skills and knowledge they have learned at Primary school have prepared them for more sophisticated texts and ideas.

 We also recognise that many students will not have grasped all of the word and sentence level work they will have been taught in KS2 and even KS1, and it is therefore essential we revise skills and build upon knowledge and at no point blame students for not understanding or recognising a so-called 'basic' concept.
 We are enablers and it is our belief that each student is approached in an individual manner and that the fundamentals of literacy, far from being 'basic skills' can actually be quite complicated, tiresome and illogical.
 Students need to know that practising skills and revisiting concepts is positive and helpful.